-There continues to be a debate about the level of safety of vaping2, as the long-term impact of their use on people's health remains inconclusive.
+There continues to be a debate about the level of safety of vaping3, as the long-term impact of their use on people's health remains inconclusive.
 Vaping is generally considered to be safer for users than smoked tobacco.

-The British Heart Foundation suggests that vaping should never be taken up by people who don't already smoke, but could be a useful tool to help people to stop smoking completely3.
+The British Heart Foundation suggests that vaping should never be taken up by people who do not already smoke but could be a useful tool to help people to stop smoking completely4.

-In recent years concern has been raised that vaping could cause a condition called Popcorn Lung4 (bronchiolitis obliterans) which is an uncommon type of lung disease, but it is not cancer.
-It's caused by a build-up of scar tissue in the lungs, which blocks the flow of air.
+In recent years concern has been raised that vaping could cause a condition called Popcorn Lung5 (bronchiolitis obliterans) which is an uncommon type of lung disease, but it is not a cancer.
+It is caused by a build-up of scar tissue in the lungs, which blocks the flow of air.
 A possible link has been suggested between the disease and a chemical called diacetyl which is used in vaping.
-Some of the liquids used to contain diacetyl have led to the idea that vaping might cause popcorn lung.
-In the UK, diacetyl was banned in vaping liquids under the EU Tobacco Products Directive (TPD) in 2016 so e-liquids sold in the UK shouldn't contain diacetyl.
+Some of the liquids used to contain diacetyl have led to the idea that vaping might cause Popcorn Lung.
+In the UK, diacetyl was banned in vaping liquids under the EU Tobacco Products Directive (TPD) in 2016 so e-liquids sold in the UK should not contain diacetyl.
 There have been no confirmed cases of popcorn lung linked to vaping.

-There is also very little evidence of harm to bystanders from exposure to the vapour, where any health risks from passive vaping are likely to be low.
+There is also little evidence of harm to bystanders from exposure to the vapour, where any health risks from passive vaping are likely to be low.
 However, people with asthma and other respiratory conditions can be sensitive to a range of environmental irritants, which could include the vapour.
 A company policy on vaping should take this into account.